RetroPie/RetroPie-Docs/docs/Scraper.md

 /opt/retropie/configs/all/emulationstation/gamelists
 ```

-They can also be accessed over [samba shares](https://github.com/retropie/retropie-setup/wiki/First-Installation#samba-shares-needs-an-active-internet-connection)
+They can also be accessed over [samba shares](First-Installation#samba-shares)
 ```
 \\retropie\configs\all\emulationstation
 ```

-**Note** if you are going to make edits to any `gamelist.xml` you need to have exited emulationstation first
+**Note** if you are going to make edits to any `gamelist.xml` you need to have exited EmulationStation first

 ## EmulationStation Built-In Scraper:

 EmulationStation has a built in scraper that pulls from [thegamesdb](http://thegamesdb.net/).
-It can be accessed from the start menu in emulationstation.
+It can be accessed from the start menu in EmulationStation.

 ![srapermenu](https://cloud.githubusercontent.com/assets/10035308/10713271/534a0560-7a73-11e5-8076-90131881c054.png)